standardebooks/tools/README.md

 	Renumber all endnotes and noterefs sequentially from the beginning.

--	### `se reorder-endnotes`

-	Increment or decrement the specified endnote and all following endnotes by 1 or a specified amount.

 -	### `se roman2dec`

 	Convert a Roman numeral to a decimal number.